-Gastroesophageal Reflux Disease (GERD), or “heartburn”, has likely affected you at some point in your life.
-Up to 20% of people suffer from symptoms at least once a week.
+Gastroesophageal Reflux Disease (GERD), or “Heartburn”, has likely affected you at some point in your life.
+Up to 20% of people suffer from symptoms or heartburn or GERD at least once a week.

 This is the body’s way of telling you you’re eating something it doesn’t like or can’t process.